How To Answer Interview Questions About Travel in 6 Steps

 Example 2: Salesperson

 "When going into sales, I was always hoping that I could go on an occasional business trip.
-Along with getting the opportunity to see new places, I am someone who really enjoys getting to know new people.
-I am so interested in learning about new cultures and what their business practices look like.
-I will say, I am an excellent networker, so I will always be eager to connect with new clients and hopefully build better business partnerships for your brand."
+Along with getting the opportunity to see new places, I'm someone who really enjoys getting to know new people and is interested in learning about new cultures and what their business practices entail.
+I'm an excellent networker and I'm eager to connect with new clients and hopefully build better business partnerships for your brand."